Shooter on the run after attack on tram in Dutch city of Utrecht: Police

 The shooting happened at around 10.45am local time near the 24 Oktoberplein junction.

 "Several shots were fired in a tram and several people were injured.
-Helicopters are at the scene and no arrests have been made," said police spokesman Joost Lanshage.
+Helicopters are at the scene," said police spokesman Joost Lanshage.

-A reporter for Dutch national broadcaster NOS said a white sheet had been placed over a body near the tram where the shooting took place.

-Authorities are not ruling out a possible "terror motive", police said in a separate tweet.
+Authorities spoke only of one gunman but did not rule out the possibility there might be others, ANP news agency quoted police as saying.

 Local media showed photographs of masked, armed police and emergency vehicles surrounding a tram that had stopped near a road bridge.